sPHENIX-Collaboration/analysis/PhotonConversion/README.md

 - This package was presented to the simulations group in https://indico.bnl.gov/event/5447/

 **Macros**
-cluster2Plotter.C:example root macro for plotting some cluster information from the truth TTree backgroundPlotter.C:example root macro for plotting data from a background tree.
+ cluster2Plotter.C:example root macro for plotting some cluster information from the truth TTree backgroundPlotter.C:example root macro for plotting data from a background tree. cluster_burner.C: macro to run the truth package, needs to be linked to your G4 macros